estherzxc/speech-intelligibility-analysis/README.md

 ## Overview

-This project analyzed speech intelligibility outcomes in children with repaired cleft lip and palate and comparison groups.
-Speech intelligibility was measured using a 154 single-word intelligibility test, where adult listeners transcribed children’s recorded speech.
+This project examined speech intelligibility among children with repaired cleft lip and palate and comparison groups.
+The goal was to determine whether children with repaired cleft lip and palate had lower overall intelligibility or different patterns of phonetic errors.

-The study included four groups of children: repaired cleft lip and palate (CLP), repaired cleft palate only (CP), typically developing children (TD), and children with a history of otitis media (OM).
+Speech intelligibility was evaluated using recordings from a 154-word test covering 11 phonetic contrast categories.
+Adult listeners transcribed the recorded words, allowing intelligibility to be measured as the percentage of words correctly understood.

 ## Research Questions